 June is all about being outdoors, summer fun, and scoliosis.
 Yes, you read that correctly.
 Did you know that June is Scoliosis Awareness Month?

 There are two different types of scoliosis, non-structural and structural.
 Non-structural scoliosis is where the spine itself is normal but a slight, temporary curvature appears, likely due to differences in leg length, muscle spasms, or even appendicitis.
-If these causes are directly treated and the curvature will likely resolve.
+If these causes are directly treated, then the curvature will likely resolve.

 Structural scoliosis is often due to a structural abnormality from an injury, a neuromuscular disease, infections, or tumors.
-It is treated on a case-by-case basis, but treatment options include surgery, back brace, or observation.72% of children with scoliosis can avoid surgery by wearing a back brace.
-Click To Tweet
+It is treated on a case-by-case basis, but treatment options include surgery, back brace, and observation.

 Now that we’ve covered what scoliosis is, it’s time to become familiar with the facts.

 - Scoliosis is very common.
 According to the Scoliosis Research Society, it affects 2-3% of adolescents.